Photo of Alisa Bartel Phd

 You remember a time when vigilance, grumpiness, and troubled relationships weren’t the norm… but those days feel like a distant memory.
 Maybe, though hard times were fraught with fear and fatalities, you also miss the simplicity and camaraderie of them.
 Maybe you feel trapped in a cage of your own body and mind.
+Maybe you’ve seen the worst of humanity

-Maybe you’ve seen the worst of humanity.
 How can you possibly connect with those who haven’t?

 You’ve come to the right place.

-Alisa Bartel, PhD | PTSD & Stress Specialist
+Alisa Bartel, PhD | PTSD & Stress Specialist in Elite Performers

 My Approach

-I specialize in helping individuals that are new(ish) to therapy or needing a different experience: ones that have it within them to regain control over their emotions and build better connections with loved ones, but just need the support to get there.
+I specialize in helping individuals that are new(ish) to therapy or needing a different experience: ones that have it within them to regain control over their emotions and build better connections with loved ones, but need the right support to get there.

 Education is necessary, but experience is invaluable.